-From October 1st, selling or providing plastic drinks stirrers or plastic stemmed cotton buds in England - which the country uses an estimated 316 million and 1.8 billion of respectively every year - also became illegal, and now as of 3rd July this year, the EU are following suit.
-The EU directive not only bans straws, stirrers and cotton buds, it also targets plastic cutlery, plates and food containers - a smart move given that a recent study by the University of Cádiz, Spain, showed takeaway items to be the third most common type of ocean plastic.
+From October 1st, selling or providing plastic drinks stirrers or plastic stemmed cotton buds in England - which the country uses an estimated 316 million and 1.8 billion of respectively every year - also became illegal, and on 3rd July this year, the EU followed suit.
+The EU directive not only banned straws, stirrers and cotton buds, it also targets plastic cutlery, plates and food containers - a smart move given that a recent study by the University of Cádiz, Spain, showed takeaway items to be the third most common type of ocean plastic.

 The new EU laws also take aim at plastic bottles (the second biggest ocean plastic offender), setting it down in law that these bottles must contain at least 25% recycles plastic by 2025 and 30% by 2030.
 The directive has also set a collection target of 90% recycling for plastic bottles by 2029, diverting as much waste as possible from landfills and our oceans.

-While it’s a welcome start, we still have plenty of single use plastic left to tackle including cups and packaging, which litter our environment, release toxic gases and substances when incinerated, and use energy to produce when reusable alternatives are available.
+While it’s a welcome start, we still have plenty of single-use plastic left to tackle which litter our environment, release toxic gases and substances when incinerated, and use energy to produce when reusable alternatives are available.
 And there are still more countries to get on board - for example, in the US alone, an estimated 500 million plastic straws are used every day and only three states have banned plastic straws completely.

 100% of profits from the sales of #TOGETHER products go to charities that advance the Sustainable Development Goals.
 Find out more here.